gatsbyjs/gatsby/docs/docs/how-to/styling/using-local-fonts.md

 Get started by using local fonts by adding them to your project.
 Copy the font file into your Gatsby project, for example, `src/fonts/fontname.woff2`.

-**NOTE:** It’s recommended to limit custom font usage to only the essential needed for performance.to
+**NOTE:** It’s recommended to limit custom font usage to only the essential needed for performance.

 The Gatsby default starter project adds [browser safe font](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Fundamentals#Default_fonts) styling in the `layout.css` file.